thelarz/node-projector-controller/README.md

 # node-projector-controller
-A liviing library to control projectors via the serial port
+A living library to control projectors via the serial port